Dielectric: Dipolar polarisation

 Dipolar polarisation is a polarisation that is either inherent to polar molecules (orientation polarisation), or can be induced in any molecule in which the asymmetric distortion of the nuclei is possible (distortion polarisation).
-Orientation polarisation results from a permanent dipole, e.g., that arising from the 104.45° angle between the asymmetric bonds between oxygen and hydrogen atoms in the water molecule, which retains polarisation in the absence of an external electric field.
+Orientation polarisation results from a permanent dipole, e.g., that arises from the 104.45° angle between the asymmetric bonds between oxygen and hydrogen atoms in the water molecule, which retains polarisation in the absence of an external electric field.
 The assembly of these dipoles forms a macroscopic polarisation.

 When an external electric field is applied, the distance between charges within each permanent dipole, which is related to chemical bonding, remains constant in orientation polarisation; however, the direction of polarisation itself rotates.
 This rotation occurs on a timescale that depends on the torque and surrounding local viscosity of the molecules.
 Because the rotation is not instantaneous, dipolar polarisations lose the response to electric fields at the highest frequencies.
 A molecule rotates about 1 radian per picosecond in a fluid, thus this loss occurs at about 1011 Hz (in the microwave region).
 The delay of the response to the change of the electric field causes friction and heat.

 When an external electric field is applied at infrared frequencies or less, the molecules are bent and stretched by the field and the molecular dipole moment changes.
 The molecular vibration frequency is roughly the inverse of the time it takes for the molecules to bend, and this distortion polarisation disappears above the infrared.

 Ionic polarisation

 Ionic polarisation is polarisation caused by relative displacements between positive and negative ions in ionic crystals (for example, NaCl).

 If a crystal or molecule consists of atoms of more than one kind, the distribution of charges around an atom in the crystal or molecule leans to positive or negative.
 As a result, when lattice vibrations or molecular vibrations induce relative displacements of the atoms, the centers of positive and negative charges are also displaced.
 The locations of these centers are affected by the symmetry of the displacements.
-When the centers don't correspond, polarisation arises in molecules or crystals.
+When the centers do not correspond, polarisation arises in molecules or crystals.
 This polarisation is called ionic polarisation.

 Ionic polarisation causes the ferroelectric effect as well as dipolar polarisation.
 The ferroelectric transition, which is caused by the lining up of the orientations of permanent dipoles along a particular direction, is called an order-disorder phase transition.
 The transition caused by ionic polarisations in crystals is called a displacive phase transition.